JoseTor101/bring-u/README.md

 To deploy the project, follow these steps:

+0. Export the secret API Key from openai using: `export openAI_api_key="<your_API_key>"`
 1. Collect static files: `python manage.py collectstatic`
 2. Run the ASGI server: `daphne -b 0.0.0.0 -p 8000 config.asgi:application`
 3. Access the application at `GCP - custom URL` or the appropriate URL.

 If not pretending to use realtime communication(Chat system), just use:
-- If dont wanna user chat system, Execute in root folder: `python manage.py runserver`
+- Execute in root folder: `python manage.py runserver`

-- If you want to use chat system, Execute in root folder `daphne -b 0.0.0.0 -p 8000 config.asgi:application`
+If you want to use chat system:
+- Execute in root folder `daphne -b 0.0.0.0 -p 8000 config.asgi:application`

 ## Project Description